kleinschmidt/diss/chapters/01_introduction.md

 While the questions addressed in this work apply to perception generally, it focuses on speech perception as a test case or "model organism" for understanding perception in a variable world.
 Speech perception makes for a good model organism in large part because as a perceptual problem it exemplifies the three levels of inference required for perception in a variable but structured world.

-First, Each phonetic category is realized as a _distribution_ of acoustic cues [e.g., @Lisker1964; @Peterson1952; @Allen2003; @Newman2001].
+First, each phonetic category is realized as a _distribution_ of acoustic cues [e.g., @Lisker1964; @Peterson1952; @Allen2003; @Newman2001].
 This means that speech perception can be understood and modeled as problem of inference under uncertainty [@Clayards2008; @Norris2008].
 Second, the statistical properties of